Naoya Inoue: Super flyweight

 In November 2014, Inoue vacated his light flyweight title and moved up two weight classes to super flyweight to challenge two division champion and current WBO junior bantamweight title holder Omar Andrés Narváez.
 Inoue won the fight by body shot KO in the 2nd round.

 On 29 December 2015, Inoue faced Warlito Parrenas.
 The referee waved off the fight in the second round, after Parrenas was dropped twice and he could not get up, giving Inoue a KO win.

 On 8 May 2016, Inoue faced his WBO challenger David Carmona.
 In the second round, he hit Carmona's temple with a right straight and injured his right hand.
 However, he went on to win the fight by unanimous decision and successfully defend his title for the second time.

 Inoue's third defense came against Petchbarngborn Kokietgym on 4 September 2016.
-Kokietgym and Inoue won the fight by KO at 3 minutes and 3 seconds of round 10, successfully defending his title for the third time.
+Inoue won the fight by KO at 3 minutes and 3 seconds of round 10, successfully defending his title for the third time.

 On 9 November, it was announced that Inoue's fourth defense would come against Kohei Kono on 30 December 2016.
 Kono was a two-time super flyweight champion.
 Inoue won the fight in the sixth round.

 During 2016, Inoue repeatedly sought a unification bout against four-division champion and current WBC super flyweight champion Román González.
 However, González chose to face Carlos Cuadras instead in the second half of the year.
 And Inoue was in attendance for the González vs Cuadras fight.
 Shortly after González's win over Cuadras, representatives of Inoue sent a formal offer to González for what would've been a unification showdown.
 González stipulated that the terms offered for an Inoue fight weren't good enough, and turned down the contract.

 Inoue's fifth defense of his WBO title came against Ricardo Rodríguez in May 2017 and he won the fight in the 3rd round following a flurry of punches.

 Inoue joined the HBO Boxing After Dark card "Superfly" set at the StubHub Center on 9 September 2017 against Antonio Nieves and Inoue won the bout.

 On 16 November, it was announced that Inoue would face Yan Boyeaux on 30 December, in a show televised by Fuji TV.
 Inoue dropped Boyeaux four times before referee Raul Caiz Jr. eventually stepped in at 1 minute and 40 seconds of round 3, giving Inoue the win, retaining the WBO title for the seventh time.

 Bantamweight

-On 6 March, Inoue held a press conference in Japan announcing he would be making his bantamweight debut against WBA bantamweight champion Jamie McDonnell (29–2–1 13 KOs) at the Ota-City General Gymnasium in Tokyo, Japan on 25 May 2018.
+On 6 March, Inoue held a press conference in Japan announcing he would be making his bantamweight debut against WBA bantamweight champion Jamie McDonnell (29–2–1, 13 KOs) at the Ota-City General Gymnasium in Tokyo, Japan on 25 May 2018.

 Inoue knocked out McDonnell in the first round.
 McDonnell was sent down to the canvas after Inoue landed a left hook to his temple.
 The referee waved the fight off within less than a round declaring Inoue the TKO victor.
 Inoue became the only fighter to stop McDonnell and defeat him at bantamweight.